MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify the duplicate logic for handling order confirmations and return confirmations.
-This includes a templated approach to preparing and sending emails.
-GitHub Copilot may also identify duplicate patterns related to helper methods and console output.
+The response includes a templated approach to preparing and sending emails.
+GitHub Copilot might also identify duplicate patterns related to helper methods and console output.

 1. Update the chat context to specify the **AuditService.cs** and **InventoryService.cs** files.